Orders are available for pick-up at Restaurant Nicholas at 160 Route 35 South Red Bank, NJ 07701 during the following times:

 94 Points, James Suckling

-This one has always been my go-to for entertaining – I just hand everyone a glass upon arrival.
-The new batch of 2019 Barmes Cremant has just landed featuring a lot of freshness and energy, with a beautiful nose of green apple and Anjou pear with tinges of honey, white nuts and white flowers.
+This one has always been my go-to for entertaining – I just hand everyone a glass upon arrival and people are always thrilled.
+The new batch of 2020 Barmes Cremant has just landed – and it’s so dang good.
+So much freshness and energy, with a beautiful nose of green apple and Anjou pear with tinges of honey, white nuts and white flowers.
 The fruit is near perfect, richly concentrated with a creamy texture.
 The finish is endless, with the tiniest of bubbles, with a zippy acidity that makes it perfect with seafood.